hypervel/hypervel.org/docs/docs/notifications.md

 ### Marking Notifications as Read

 Typically, you will want to mark a notification as "read" when a user views it.
-The `LaravelHyperf\Notifications\Notifiable` trait provides a `markAsRead` method, which updates the `read_at` column on the notification's database record:
+The `Hypervel\Notifications\Notifiable` trait provides a `markAsRead` method, which updates the `read_at` column on the notification's database record:

 ```php
 $user = App\Models\User::find(1);